martinchristen/python-stac-api/README.md

-# Sgeopandas-Stac for Open Geo Data
+# Geopandas-Stac for Open Geo Data

 This is the main repository of the geopandas based stac reader for swisstopo data